-In the wake of West Virginia’s recent water contamination debacle, The Harbinger believes that the United States should better work with the Environmental Protection Agency to create regulations that both encourage safe business practices and ensure a clean future for American citizens.
+In the wake of West Virginia’s recent water contamination debacle, The Harbinger believes that the United States should work with the Environmental Protection Agency to create regulations that encourage safe business practices and ensure a clean future for American citizens.

-Administrators should seek student input before making major changes to the school.
+The Harbinger editorial staff believes that the administrators should seek student input before making major changes to the school.

 The Editorial Board speaks out against the misuse of Twitter around East.